Hurricane Season and Travel Insurance

 What we’ve experienced this year with Hurricanes Harvey, Irma, Jose and Maria is frightening.
-Many of us are considering how we protect ourselves both in travel and in our homes.
+As we measure our hurricane preparedness, many of us are considering how we protect ourselves both in travel and in our homes.

 The 2017 hurricane season has just started and it’s already out of control

 This time of year I’m usually hiking a volcano in Costa Rica but this year I decided to sit still.